Blive77/Cybersecurity/Bacula Comunity/Guide.md

      sudo apt update && sudo apt upgrade
      ```
 2. **Additional Package Installation:**
-   You must install the following package:
+   -You must install the following package:
      ```bash
      apt-get install apt-transport-https
      ```
 3. **Import the GPG key:**
-   The packages are signed with a GPG key signature that you can find at the root of
-your download area:
+   -The packages are signed with a GPG key signature that you can find at the root of your download area:
     ```bash
     sudo cd /tmp &&
     wget https://www.bacula.org/downloads/Bacula-4096-Distribution-Verification-key.asc &&